seanreed1111/sql-recipes/recipes.md

 +------------+---------+

 +------------+---------+
-This second SUMmary includes additional rows that show those dates when no drivers were active.
+This second summary includes additional rows that show those dates when no drivers were active.
 To list only those no-driver dates, use this statement:
 SELECT ref.d
 FROM ref LEFT JOIN driver_log ON ref.d = driver_log.travel_date
 WHERE driver_log.travel_date IS NULL